We are not ignorant of his devices. (II Corinthians 2:11)

 Why would the devil insert “tares” into the field?
-That is, why would he want hypocrites in the church?
+Why would he want hypocrites in the church?
 For a thousand reasons.
 They discredit the work of the church, they disrupt the fellowship, they divert funds, they blur the message, they weaken the ministries, they discourage believers, they drive away the lost.

-As a farm boy from north Alabama I can never read that parable without remembering how Johnson grass always resembled corn when it first came up.
+I remember from my days growing up on the Alabama farm how Johnson grass resembled corn when it first came up.
 However, after a few days, you could tell the difference.
 The corn grew high and produced several ears.
-Johnson grass was long and skinny and fiercesome to remove, but it produced nothing but frustration for the farmer.
+Johnson grass was long and skinny and fiercesome to remove, but produced nothing but frustration for the farmer.

 Counterfeits are a compliment to the real thing.
 No one counterfeits nickels or even dollar bills; it’s not worth the trouble.
-But they counterfeit the bigger, better stuff.
+They counterfeit the more valuable stuff.